CyberBibs/Home-Lab/README.md

 ## Components
 ### Virtualization Platform
-- **VMware Workstation 17 Pro:** Acts as the hypervisor hosting all other virtual machines.
+- **VMware Workstation 17 Pro:** Acts as the hypervisor hosting all other virtual machines/servers.

 ### Network Security
 - **pfSense Firewall:**